ewhicher/matter/content/collections/case_studies/keeping-remote-students-motivated-and-connected.md

     type: paragraph
   -
     type: paragraph
-updated_by: 5f20d2d4-de53-416b-b95a-e8c0e1e84c3f
+updated_by: a6f8143b-8371-453c-bd79-fb7df286a1d9
-updated_at: 1677088476
+updated_at: 1677146928
 thumbnail: ou-u.jpg
-snippet: 'Open University asked us to help increase the number of students that complete their courses and achieve their goals.'
+snippet: 'How might we increase the number of students that complete their courses and achieve their goals?'
 theme: 'bg-light-blue-strong text-dark-grey'
 footer_text:
   -